rancher/rancher.github.io/rancher/configuration/settings/index.md

 The setup determines the base URL your hosts will use to connect to the Rancher API.
 By default, Rancher selects the base URL you used to access the UI.
 If you choose to change the address, make sure to specify the port that should be used to connect to the Rancher API.
 If you are configuring Rancher with SSL, be sure to change the protocol to `https`.
 This registration setup determines what the command will be for [adding custom hosts]({{site.baseurl}}/rancher/rancher-ui/infrastructure/hosts/custom/).

 If [access control]({{site.baseurl}}/rancher/configuration/access-control/) is turned on for Rancher, only the **admin** will be able to change the host registration.
 By default, the first **admin** is the first user to authenticate with Rancher when access control was configured.
 If access-control is still not configured, any users to the site can update the host registration.
-This option can be updated in the **Admin** > **Host Registation** tab.
+This option can be updated in the **Admin** > **Host Registration** tab.

 ## Catalog